neonevm/neon-evm.docs/docs/wallet/metamask_setup.md

 A browser that supports MetaMask must be installed on your device.
 You can use *Chrome*, *Opera*, or *Firefox*.

-> Although this tutorial uses the *Ubuntu* platform, the instructions provided can be applied to other platforms.
+> Although this tutorial uses the *Ubuntu* operating system, these instructions can be applied to other UNIX distros as well.

 ## Installing MetaMask